A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: ES-CAVIAR AND REALIZED-GARCH MODELS

-Taylor (2017) extends this result to incorporate the associated ES quantity into the likelihood expression.
-By noting a link between $ES_t$ and a dynamic $\sigma_t$, the likelihood expression thus is transformed into the conditional density function:
+Taylor (2019) extends this result to incorporate the associated ES quantity into the conditional density.
+By noting a link between $ES_t$ and a dynamic $\sigma_t$, the conditional density function, extended to allow heteroskedasticity, becomes:

-allowing a likelihood function to be built and maximised, given model expressions for $Q_t$ and $ES_t$.
-Taylor (2017) notes that the negative logarithm of the resulting likelihood function is strictly consistent for $Q_t$ and $ES_t$ considered jointly, i.e. it fits into the class of strictly consistent joint functions for VaR and ES developed by Fissler and Zeigel (2016).
+allowing a likelihood function to be built, given model expressions for $Q_t$ and $ES_t$ and a zero mean return.
+Taylor (2019) notes that the negative logarithm of the resulting likelihood function is strictly consistent for $Q_t$ and $ES_t$ considered jointly, that is, it fits into the class of strictly consistent joint functions for VaR and ES developed by Fissler and Zeigel (2016).

-Taylor (2017) incorporates two different ES components that describe the dynamics between VaR and ES and also avoid ES estimates crossing the corresponding VaR estimates, as presented in (\ref{es_caviar_ar_model}) (ES-CAViaR-AR: ES-CAViaR with an autoregressive ES to VaR difference component) and (\ref{es_caviar_exp_model}) (ES-CAViaR-Exp: ES-CAViaR with an exponential ES to VaR ratio component):
+Taylor (2019) proposes two different formulations for the dynamics between VaR and ES, which also avoid ES estimates crossing the corresponding VaR estimates, as presented in (\ref{es_caviar_ar_model}) (ES-CAViaR-Add: ES-CAViaR with an additive VaR to ES component) and (\ref{es_caviar_exp_model}) (ES-CAViaR-Mult: ES-CAViaR with a multiplicative VaR to ES relationship):

 where $\gamma_0 \ge 0, \gamma_1 \ge 0, \gamma_2 \ge 0$ to ensure that the VaR and ES estimates do not cross.

 where $\gamma_0$ is unconstrained.